Nikon D3000 vs D5600

-The Nikon D3000 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in July 2009 and November 2016.
+The Nikon D3000 and the Nikon D5600 are two digital cameras that were announced, respectively, in July 2009 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3000 has a resolution of 10 megapixel, whereas the D5600 provides 24 MP.
+The D3000 has a resolution of 10 megapixels, whereas the D5600 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (2 percent) than the Nikon D3000.
 Moreover, the D5600 is markedly lighter (13 percent) than the D3000.
 In this context, it is worth noting that neither the D3000 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.